GGiecold-zz/PySCUBA/README.md

 * ```sklearn``` (version>=0.17.1)
 * ```Wand``` (version 0.4.3 or subsequent)

-Most of those dependencies should be automatically resolved during an installation with 'pip', by
+Most of those dependencies should be automatically resolved during an installation with ```pip```, by
 * starting a terminal;
 * running ```$ pip install PySCUBA```.

 Nonetheless, please ensure those prerequisites have been met before proceeding further.
 In particular, PyQt might have to be installed manually.
 In addition, note that you might need to run this using ```sudo``` depending on your Python installation.

 Alternatively, you can also get PySCUBA from source by downloading a tarball or zip archive from the corresponding GitHub page.
 Once you have downloaded and unpacked the source, you can navigate into the root source directory and run:

 ```$ python setup.py install```

 Here be dragons!